Chava Alberstein: Musical career

 Alberstein has released more than sixty albums.
 She has recorded in Hebrew, English, and Yiddish.
 In 1980, she began to write and compose.
 Most of the songs on her album Mehagrim are her own work.
 Alberstein's husband was the filmmaker Nadav Levitan, who wrote the lyrics for her album End of the Holiday.
 In 1986, Alberstein wrote music for her husband's film Stalin's Disciples.
 Levitan died in 2010.
 Alberstein's songs have been included in a number of multi-artist collections, among them Songs of The Vilna Ghetto and The Hidden Gate – Jewish Music Around the World.

 Critical acclaim

 According to Israel's second largest daily newspaper, Yedioth Ahronoth, Alberstein is the most important female folk singer in Israeli history:

 Political views and controversy

 Alberstein is a champion of liberal causes.
 Throughout her career, she has been an activist for human rights and Arab-Israeli unity.
-In 1989, her song "Had Gadya" (an altered version of the song traditionally sung at the Passover seder), in which she criticizes Israel's policy towards Palestinians, was banned by Israel State Radio.
+In 1989, her song "Had Gadya" (a version of the song traditionally sung at the Passover seder with an additional verse in which she implicitly criticizes Israel's policy towards Palestinians) was banned by Israel State Radio.
 The song was later used in the film Free Zone by director Amos Gitai in Natalie Portman's seven-minute crying scene.

-Alberstein is also a champion of the Yiddish language, both in her recordings and in a video titled "Too Early to Be Quiet, Too Late to Sing", which showcases the works of Yiddish poets.
+Alberstein is also a proponent of the Yiddish language, both in her recordings and in a video titled "Too Early to Be Quiet, Too Late to Sing", which showcases the works of Yiddish poets.